-Hall Winery Rutherford is located towards the end of a private road off the main road that leads to the well known Auberge du Soleil Resort.
-Only a select number of Napa wineries have more than one physical winery location and Hall is one of these.
-This location is for their high end reserve and estate single vineyard wines; these are wines that are produced in very limited quantities, some of which you can only find by visiting the winery.
+Hall Winery Rutherford is located towards the end of a private road off the main road that leads to the well-known Auberge du Soleil Resort.
+Hall is one of a limited number of Napa Valley based wineries with more than two wineries and hospitality operations on both properties.
+This location is for their high-end reserve and estate single vineyard wines; these are wines that are produced in very limited quantities, some of which you can only find by visiting the winery.
 A visit here is for serious wine enthusiasts.

 This winery was founded by Kathryn and Craig Hall (for a more detailed look at the Hall history and their business interests, view our other review of Hall St. Helena on this website).
 Craig purchased this hillside Rutherford property as gift to Kathryn.
 These two are some of Napa Valley’s most accomplished and successful individuals across a diversity of interests and fields.
 Kathryn’s resume is an impressive one; she was appointed by President Clinton to be the USA Ambassador to Austria (from 1997 through 2001), she was instrumental in developing the nation’s first and largest affirmative action program (for Safeway Stores) and co-founded the North Texas Food bank.
 She has been involved in grape growing for many years; her family has been growing grapes in Mendocino County (to the north of Napa) since 1972.

 Craig runs a successful investment business in Texas having founded his first real estate business at the young age of 18 in 1968 with $4000 he had saved up from working since the age of 10.